- Harvard Law School (J.D., 1999), cum laude

 At the age of 37, Mr. Sheasby was appointed to a seat on the firm’s governing body, the Executive Committee, making him the youngest partner at Irell to hold this position.

 Mr. Sheasby is regularly selected for inclusion in industry honors lists.
+The National Law Journal selected him as one of the 2018 Winning Litigators.
 The Daily Journal named him one of California's “Top 100 Lawyers” in 2017 and among the "Top IP Litigators" in 2015.
 In 2013, Law360 named Mr. Sheasby a "Rising Star" and a “top legal talent under 40.”
-He is also consistently recognized as a leading intellectual property litigator in publications such as Chambers USA, Benchmark Litigation, The Legal 500 and Managing Intellectual Property's "IP Stars."
+He is also consistently recognized as a leading intellectual property litigator in publications such as Chambers USA, Benchmark Litigation, The Legal 500, Managing Intellectual Property's "IP Stars" and IAM Patent 1000.

 - Obtained a judgment that multiple patents were valid and infringed, and received a damages award in excess of $145 million, after defeating an IPR challenge.
 The judgment was affirmed on appeal.